MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 **Business requirements**: Performance is a priority for this application.
 Resiliency is also important, and the application must continue to work even if an Azure datacenter experiences an outage.

 **Suggested approach**:
-- Fabrikan should first try a [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments).
+- Fabrikam should first try a [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments).
 They should verify the performance meets their requirements.
 - If the performance of the zone-redundant solution isn't acceptable, consider a [zonal (pinned) deployment, with passive deployments across multiple availability zones (in-region DR)](#deployment-approach-2-zonal-pinned-deployments).

 ### Healthcare application